rx290/PythonPortfolio/Notes/Interview_questions_prac.md

     A Heap is a special Tree-based data structure in which the tree is a complete binary tree.
 Generally, Heaps can be of two types:

     Max-Heap: In a Max-Heap the key present at the root node must be greatest among the keys present at all of it’s children.
 The same property must be recursively true for all sub-trees in that Binary Tree.

     Min-Heap: In a Min-Heap the key present at the root node must be minimum among the keys present at all of it’s children.
 The same property must be recursively true for all sub-trees in that Binary Tree.

-12. what is an orderd list?
+12. what is an ordered list?
     An ordered list is a list in which each node’s position in the list is determined by the value of its key component, so that the key values form an increasing sequence, as the list is traversed.

 13. What is a liner search?